Murder of Dawn Olanick: Identification

 In May 2021, investigators were notified by the NCMEC or National Center for Missing and Exploited Children, who were collaborating with Astrea Forensics, about obtaining DNA markers from degraded samples of Princess Doe's body using a grant.
 On June 18, 2021, investigators received the news that Astrea Forensics agreed to extract DNA and construct a DNA profile.
 On February 10, 2022, Astrea Forensics relayed to investigators that the creation of a DNA data file was successful.
 The results were sent to the NCMEC's consulting genealogists from Innovative Forensics Investigations.
-The managing officer was Jennifer Moore who agreed to perform unlimited genealogy free of charge.
+The managing officer was Jennifer Moore, who agreed to perform unlimited genealogy free of charge.
 On February 22, 2022, Innovative Forensics announced to investigators that they had found a candidate for Princess Doe.
-Investigators went to West Babylon, New York where they met Robert Olanick Jr, Princess Doe's brother.
-They also collected a DNA sample from Princess Doe's sister which Mitotyping Technology used to build a mitochondrial DNA profile.
-The Union County Prosecutor's Office Forensic Laboratory assisted by creating a STR DNA profile through the victim's sister's DNA sample.
+Investigators went to West Babylon, New York where they met Robert Olanick Jr, Dawn Olanick's brother.
+They also collected a DNA sample from Olanick's sister, which Mitotyping Technology used to build a mitochondrial DNA profile.
+The Union County Prosecutor's Office Forensic Laboratory assisted by creating a STR DNA profile through the sister's DNA sample.
 Mitotyping Technology sent their results to the Union County Prosecutor's Office Forensic Laboratory who then sent both the mitochondrial DNA and STR DNA profiles to the University of North Texas Center for Human Identification.

 On April 29, 2022, the Center identified Princess Doe as Dawn Rita Olanick.
 This was formally announced on July 15, 2022, the 40th anniversary of her discovery.
 Prior to her disappearance, Olanick lived with her mother and sister in the city of Bohemia on Long Island after her parents divorced.
 Robert Olanick Jr. said that she left home around June 24, 1982, at their mother's request and was never seen or heard from again.
-Arthur Kinlaw has been charged with one count of homicide as a result of the subsequent investigation, witness statements, and his confession of Olanick's murder.
-It is believed that Olanick refused his demands to go into prostitution and was driven to New Jersey.
+Arthur Kinlaw has been charged with one count of homicide as a result of the subsequent investigation, witness statements, and his confession to Olanick's murder.
+It is believed that Olanick refused his demands to go into sex work, and was driven to New Jersey.
 They both ended up in Blairstown, where Kinlaw murdered her in the Cedar Ridge Cemetery.
 Neither Olanick or Kinlaw had a connection with the town.
 Kinlaw remains imprisoned at the Sullivan Correctional Facility in Fallsburg, New York.
 Investigators are now looking to piece together Dawn Olanick's movements in the time leading up to her death.